 What Keywords do I rank for?
 The Fastest Ways to Find Out

 The Benefits of Knowing What Keywords You Rank For

 For instance, let’s say you have a website that reviews outerwear, and you’ve been creating content for a few months, but never took the steps to do keyword research.
 Now that you have some content on your site, you can use that info to figure out what keywords to improve because you’ll see what generates you the most traffic and which have earned you some worthy SEO positions but are not used to their full potential.

-SEO Client Audit
+2. SEO Client Audit

-To do this, look up the keywords their site is currently ranking for (we’ll show you how to do this below).
-When presenting the data, focus on the keywords that they rank in position 5 or lower.
-These are the keywords that they’re showing up for, but more than likely aren’t getting traffic from since positions 1-3 get the bulk of clicks for branded and unbranded searches.
+To do this, look up the keywords their site is currently ranking for (I’ll show you how to do it in just a minute).
+When presenting the data, focus on the keywords that they rank in positions 5 and lower.
+These are the keywords that they’re showing up for, but more than likely aren’t getting traffic from since positions 1-3 get the majority of clicks for branded and unbranded searches.

-See How You Stack Up Against Competitors
+3. See How You Stack Up Against Competitors

 Speaking of competitors, you can also see what keywords your own website ranks for and compare it to the competition.
 This is particularly helpful if you’re starting a new site and want to see what keywords your competitors are getting the most traffic from.

 When most people sign up for a keyword rank tracking tool, they assume they’ll need to have their own list of keywords they want to track ready to go.
-Although with the majority of SEO tools it really is that way, you can use Wincher keyword rank tracking tool to see what keywords you already rank for?
-When you add your website, our software will analyze all your pages and see what keywords you already rank for, and suggest adding them to your list.
+Although with the majority of SEO tools it really is that way, you can use Wincher keyword rank tracking tool to find what keywords you already rank for, add those keywords, and track their performance.

 For instance, perhaps you only want to add keywords to your list that have a search volume of 100 or more.
-Simply adjust the filters and we’ll show you all the keywords we found with a search volume of at least 100.
-Or maybe you only want to track keywords you’re not already ranking in the top 10 positions for.
-Adjust the “Seen” filter and set it to the positions you want to see.
-Perhaps your main focus is on improving brand recognition.
+Simply adjust the filters and the tool will show you all the keywords it found with a search volume of at least 100.
+Or maybe you only want to track keywords you’re already ranking for only in the top 10 positions.
+Adjust the “Position” filter and set it to the positions you want to see.

 If the prospect’s site isn’t ranking in the top three organic positions for these keywords, and they’re paying for Google Ads, these should become the focus of your SEO efforts in your proposal.
 You can show them how much money you’ll be able to save them by ranking organically, rather than paying for every click.

-We’ve walked you through some of the cool things you can do with our own tool to see what keywords you rank for.
-But we also wanted to give you another option.
+I’ve walked you through some of the cool things you can do with our own tool to see what keywords you rank for.
+Besides that, I also wanted to give you another option.
 Google Search Console is every SEOs best friend.
 It gives you data that no other third-party tool can, since it tracks traffic on your site, including the keywords you rank for.
 Here’s how to get the data.

 - Setting up Google Analytics: https://support.google.com/analytics/answer/1008015?hl=en